Exploring the Therapeutic Effects of Marijuana Without the High

 Once you obtain your medical marijuana card, you can legally purchase your medical marijuana or CBD product in any licensed dispensary in your area.
 You can trust the licensed dispensary to store genuine, high-quality CBD products.

-Could Low THC Cannabis be the Compromise Everyone Needs?
+Could Low THC Cannabis with Low Effects of Marijuana be the Compromise Everyone Needs?

 Studies have shown that THC and CBD work synergistically for most ailments.
 The effects of THC can be enhanced when used alongside CBD and vice versa.
 To minimize the unwanted side effects of THC, growers have attempted to cultivate cannabis strains that have low THC.
 These strains of cannabis have proved quite useful for medical marijuana users who would rather do without the ‘high’.
 Strains high in CBN content also show less of the THC bliss.
 They represent the perfect compromise between therapeutic efficacy and an agreeable side effect profile.